MBRRACE-UK perinatal mortality surveillance

 4. Mortality rates by gestational age

-Stillbirths (includes late fetal losses)
+Stillbirths and late fetal losses

 Neonatal deaths